inanepain/inane/README.md

 # Inane Classes

-Version: `0.14.3` 30 Jan 2020
+Version: `0.16.1` 07 Apr 2020

-For a brief few notes on what's Inane Class check out the [InaneClasses Wiki](https://git.inane.co.za:3000/Cathedral/inaneclasses/wiki "InaneClasses Wiki").
+For a brief few notes on what's Inane Class check out the [InaneClasses Wiki](https://git.inane.co.za:3000/Inane/tools/wiki "InaneClasses Wiki").
 Will be fleshing this out over time.
 But don't hold your breath.
 If you want something specific...
 Ask!

 Check out the [CHANGELOG](CHANGELOG.md) if you wanna see the road travilled thus far.